Wallet Attestation

 Step 7: The Wallet Instance performs the following actions:

-• Creates a client_data, a JSON structure that includes the challenge and the thumbprint of ephemeral public jwk.
+• Creates client_data, a JSON object that includes the challenge and the thumbprint of ephemeral public jwk.

-• Computes a client_data_hash by applying the SHA256 algorithm to the client_data.
+• Computes client_data_hash by applying the SHA256 algorithm to the client_data.

 {